SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 His wheelhouse is fintec (the horrors of it) and payments systems, particularly cash, and the
-[War on Cash (for readers)](https://www.opendemocracy.net/en/opendemocracyuk/war-on-cash/) or if you prefer watching [talks here.](https://www.youtube.com/watch?v=vcE1IiiIV0A)
+[War on Cash (for readers)](https://www.opendemocracy.net/en/opendemocracyuk/war-on-cash/) or if you prefer watching talks, [try here.](https://www.youtube.com/watch?v=vcE1IiiIV0A)

 ## Control and Domination

 If you control the payments system you are a little bit like a god.
 That's not healthy.

 For a more scholarly argument you need to read or listen to Brett.
-Th gist of the war on cash is threefold, which I've modulated from Brett's framing by inserting vital MMT knowledge:
+The gist of the war on cash is fourfold, which I've modulated from Brett's framing by inserting vital MMT knowledge:

 1. We ought not let private companies gain fees off running the public currency system, or even small aspects of it.
 2. Scott does not claim cash should be king and total, but he argues it limits social inclusion and some privacy if people cannot use cash.
-3. The war involves banks shutting down ATM and bank branches, making it impossible for people to even get or move cash through the banking layer. the War involves many other methods, most people are not even aware, it is a silent war.
+3. The war involves banks shutting down ATM and bank branches, making it impossible for people to even get or move cash through the banking layer.
+The War involves many other methods, most people are not even aware, it is a silent war.
 VISA run active propaganda for their war on cash --- it is to raise their profits.
 4. Digital currency forms permit egregious surveillance if there are no regulatory